aoitelegram/plugins/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create a GitHub issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please create a `GitHub` issue or submit a pull request.
+Additionally, feel free to reach out to me on Telegram via my username `@SempaiJS` or on Discord using my username `sempaika_chess`.